 Congratulations on your engagement.

 We are excited for the new chapter in your life and would love to be a part of it.
 Situated on a corner lot in the charming Hyde Park area, our church is nestled under a canopy of 150 year old oak trees.
-To celebrate our 100th birthday in 2010, we renovated the buildings and grounds.
-While doing so, we combined the qualities that make us a historical site while blending with the modernity of the city.
+The grounds are covered by a variety of flourishing flowers and plants that change with each season.
+To celebrate our 100th birthday, the buildings and property were completely renovated and the sanctuary was renovated again in 2019.
+While doing so, we honored the qualities that make us a historical site and the quaintness of the neighborhood while blending with the modernity of the city.

 As the wedding representative, Karen’s goal is to make certain your wedding is exactly as you envision it.
 Aside from being the initial contact, she does everything to ensure any request(s) you have are taken care of efficiently and to your satisfaction.
 She is available by phone, email or in person to answer questions, show the facilities or provide any assistance or advice.